SpeechieX/afterlife-react/README.md

 ```

-#Notes
+Notes

-Some observations while working on this project : ...Redux was the most flexible
+Some observations while working on this project :

-option at the end of the day when it came to handling the wallet and transaction
+- Redux was the most flexible option at the end of the day when it came to
-state since we need 1 single source of truth to determine if the users wallet is
+  handling the wallet and transaction state since we need 1 single source of
-unlocked or not, and other variable states during the transaction process. ..
+  truth to determine if the users wallet is unlocked or not, and other variable
+  states during the transaction process.

-...Had some issues with a few of the Web3 dependencies including @walletconnect
+- Had some issues with a few of the Web3 dependencies including @walletconnect
   which gave many polyfill errors and needed workarounds.
 It would be great to
-create a custom boilerplate for these projects that we can pull right out of the
+  create a custom boilerplate for these projects that we can pull right out of
-box and get started. ..
+  the box and get started. ..

 Thank you for giving me the opportunity to work on this project.